hugoalh/hugoalh/coding-guide/main.md

 # hxhS ([hugoalh][hugoalh] and [hugoalh Studio][hugoalh Studio]) Coding Guide

-> **📅 Last Update:** 2022/09/05 04:00 UTC
+> **📅 Last Update:** 2022/09/06 03:00 UTC

-## Preface

 This Coding Guide applies to all of the hxhS ([hugoalh][hugoalh] and [hugoalh Studio][hugoalh Studio]) projects and repositories, and applies to all of the markups and programming languages; Some of the markups and programming languages have additional coding guide.

 - [JavaScript](./javascript.md)

-## Files Encoding

-Always save the source code files with encoding UTF-8 No-BOM (8-bit Unicode Transformation Format without byte order mark).

-> **💡 Hint:** Some of the editors maybe have options of `UTF-8` and `UTF-8 BOM` instead, thus select `UTF-8`.
+---

-## Indents
+## Indents with tabs whenever possible

-> **⚠ Important:** All of the markups and programming languages must obey this indents rule, any invalid indents are not acceptable!
+> **⚠ Important:** All of the markups and programming languages must follow this indents rule, any invalid indents are not acceptable!

-Always use tab (`\t`) for indents on most of the markups and programming languages, such as CSS (Cascading Style Sheets), HTML (HyperText Markup Language), JavaScript, JSON (JavaScript Object Notation), PowerShell, TypeScript, and XML.
+Always use tab (`\t`) for indents on most of the markups and programming languages, such as:

+- CSS (Cascading Style Sheets),
+- HTML (HyperText Markup Language),
+- JavaScript,
+- JSON (JavaScript Object Notation),
+- PowerShell,
+- TypeScript, and
+- XML.

-However, some of the markups and programming languages are not support use tab (`\t`) for indents, keep use space (`\s`) for indents on these markups and programming languages, such as Markdown, Python, and YAML/YML (YAML Ain't Markup Language).
+However, some of the markups and programming languages are not support use tab (`\t`) for indents, keep use space (`\s`) for indents on these markups and programming languages, such as:

+- Markdown,
+- Python, and
+- YAML/YML (YAML Ain't Markup Language).

-Codes in Markdown code blocks have special exception, those are always use space (`\s`) for indents in order to prevent incorrect indents on view mode.
+Codes in Markdown code blocks have special exceptions, those are always use space (`\s`) for indents in order to prevent weird display on the Markdown view mode.

-## Logical Operators
+## Keep `AND` conditions in single line; Keep `OR` conditions in multiple lines; Keep coalescing in single line

 > **📋 Note:** All of the examples in here are based on JavaScript, similar style should apply on other programming languages.